Benign Breast Lumps

 How Do I Keep My Breasts Healthy?

-- Once you turn 20, your doctor should give you a breast exam in which he feels your breast tissue for changes.
-This should be done once a year.
+- Once you turn 20, your doctor may give you a breast exam in which he feels your breast tissue for changes.
+The American Congress of Obstetricians and Gynecologists recommends a clinical breast exam every 1-3 years starting at 20.

 - Get a mammogram as you get older.
 It’s best to talk with your doctor to decide the right time and how often because experts disagree.
-Some recommend getting one every year once you turn 40.
+The American Cancer Society recommends getting one every year once you turn 45.
 Others say every 2 years when you turn 50 until you’re 74.

 If you’re at high risk for breast cancer, you should get a mammogram every year.
 You may start getting them at a younger age, too.
 You may also get ultrasound screenings too.
 Breast MRI screening, in addition to mammogram, is used only if your lifetime risk of breast cancer is greater than 20%.
 Talk with your doctor to decide what may be best for you.